liyikwai/COMP2396_Java_Assignment/Assignment5(Network Tic Tac Toe)/readme.txt

+This assignment tests your understanding on GUI, Java Socket Programming and the application of multi-threading.

+In this assignment, you are going to implement a two-player Tic-Tac-Toe Game.
+The game would only start when the Tic-Tac-Toe Server runs and two players are connected to the server.
+When the game starts, players need to input their player¡¯s name first (i.e. the player cannot make any move if he/she does not enter his/her player¡¯s name.
+Players are not allowed to re-input their names again once they have submitted their names (i.e. the textboxes and the submit buttons should be disabled).
+In addition, their names should be displayed in the frame¡¯s title (i.e. change from Tic Tac Toe to Tic Tac
+Toe-Player: (player¡¯s name)) and the message title (located below the menu bar) should change from ¡°Enter your player name¡­¡± to ¡°WELCOME (player¡¯s name)¡± .

 These *.java documents basically fulfil the requirements of assignment5.
 The running method of this programe is the same as the demo video in moodle.